Assignment & Evaluation - NonRanked

 Certification by the Chair

 Upon completion of the annual process, the department Chair submits to the Office of Faculty Affairs a signed certification that the evaluation, goal-setting, professional goals review, faculty assignment, and evaluation conference for each faculty member within his/her department was conducted in accordance with this policy.
-Submit the certification no later than December 17th.
+Submit the certification no later than the deadline set in the annual timetable.